Table of Contents

 Pathophysiology and Stages of Wound Repair

-Granulation tissue consists mainly of new blood vessels, connective tissue and collagen.
-Collagen in the wound is mainly of the type III that converts to type I collagen.
+Granulation tissues consist mainly of new blood vessels, connective tissue, and collagen.
+Collagen in the wound is mainly type III, which converts to type I collagen.

 Factors Affecting Wound Healing

 Several factors can delay wound healing and lead to formation of chronic ulcers or scars.
 Such factors may be systemic factors or local factors within the wound.

 Local factors that impair wound healing include the presence of a foreign body within the wound, infection, edema, and moisture.